The Core Curriculum Committee is a standing committee of the Faculty Senate of the University of Southern Maine.

 "The USM Core Curriculum Committee shall be responsible for approving proposed courses and reviewing them periodically; providing assistance with transfer reviews; overseeing assessment; identifying faculty development needs; and overseeing policies and procedures.
 Review and approval of courses for inclusion in the USM Core Curriculum shall respect and give appropriate deference to the expertise and academic freedom of individual faculty to teach what they know and to determine the content, pedagogy, required student activities, and teaching practices of each course."

-Other Core requirements
+Other Core Courses:

 Prior to fall 2011, the Core Curriculum was based on the following course criteria: